K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

 1. Set memory as 1024mb and above since the example project takes a lot of memory.
 2. This example was made based on MySql.
 Create a MySql service instance and bind.
-3. The name of the service instance to bind and service-name setting of the cloud:data-source SHOULD be the same.
+3. The service-name of the cloud:data-source should be set the same as the name of the service instance it's going to be bound to.

 ### [Index](https://github.com/PaaS-TA/Guide-eng/blob/master/README.md) > [AP User Guide](../README.md) > Eclipse Tools for ClF 사용